Wimpie-ccc/script.service.bluray_iso_utils/README.md

 Line 2 in movie_1_uncut.strm would be: "# ../Movie_1-Theatricalversion/.BIUfiles/movie1.iso" (Think this as if using "cd .." in the shell)

 Line 2 in movie2.strm would be "# .BIUfiles/movie2.iso"

+Line3:
+Could be for movie_1_theatrical.strm "# 00001".
+NEEDS to be 5 digits!

+Could be for movie_1_uncut.strm "# 00002"

+Could be for movie2.strm "# 00800"